 Thus, one way you resolve cropping choices is to fully understand what it is your picture is about and what you're trying to convey.
 If you have pixels that don't support the intent of the photo, it's likely they should be cropped away.

 For example, here's an image of leopard trying to blend in but poke its head out to be able to see potential prey.
 We don't need the full body.
-We do need some concealing brush plus an indication that the leopard is looking outwards into an open area, thus my framing (this is pretty much the way I shot it back in 1994).
+We do need some concealing brush plus an indication that the leopard is looking outwards into an open area, thus my framing (this is pretty much the way I took it back in 1994; again a film SLR image).

 Notice again that I'm not showing the entire body (or even feet).
 This is all about the head poking out, thus one could argue I could crop even tighter.
 However, the above image is what I took thinking about it in the field (again with a 70-200mm).

-Here I've used the foreground as a framing device on the background (hmm, 70-200mm again).
+Here I've used the foreground as a framing device on the background (hmm, 70-200mm again; also film).
 I have similar photos where I moved past the tree and just concentrated on the peak plus the glacier and lake below it (Gray Glacier, Torres del Paine, by the way).
 But "just a thing"—peak and glacier—isn't quite the same as "place."

 So another nuance of cropping is at what point does your image become something more than "thing."

-Here's a "place" shot (of the same thing):
+Here's a "place" image (of the same thing):

 I'll try to go into more detail in a later lesson, but for today I want to put just one very important idea into your head: you can't crop unless you know what your photo is about.
 That seems like one of those absurd simply ideas, but I can't tell you how many times I've been working with someone and we can't get to framing/cropping because we haven't established what the photo actually is.